FOliwa/Py-Port-Scaner/README.md

-# 🐍🚢🛂 PyPortScaner - Simple Network Port Scanner
+# 🐍🚢🛂 Py-Port-Scaner - Simple Network Port Scanner

-PyPortScaner is a Python program that functions as a network port scanner.
+Py-Port-Scaner is a Python program that functions as a network port scanner.
 A port scanner is a tool used to discover open ports on a network host, which can help identify potential vulnerabilities.

 # 📔 Project Plan